Equal Pay: Understanding and managing risks in local authorities

 Environmentally-friendly practices, including retrofitting existing buildings, unlocking brownfield land, and integrating green infrastructure, were highlighted as vital to achieving Net zero goals while supporting community resilience.
 While this is a priority for the Government, it does bring affordability challenges.
 We need models that bring together the strengths of different parties who can assess projects on different time horizons to break any potential deadlock.

 Attendees called for planning reform, better resourcing of planning departments, and more consistent application of safety regulations to reduce delays and uncertainty.
 There's been lots of discussion regarding planning reform from central government over the last few years, but there's little evidence to demonstrably show this message has been truly actioned.
 The need for a more streamlined and transparent planning process was a key takeaway, with many advocating for a holistic approach that balances development with community interests and environmental considerations.
-At UKREiiF2025 we had an insightful conversation with Henry Boot of HBD, a developer who is focused on delivering government ambitions.
-Henry shared these thoughts:
+At UKREiiF2025 we had an insightful conversation with Elgan Jones of HBD, part of Henry Boot, a developer who is focused on delivering government ambitions.
+Jones shared these thoughts:

 “The focus on planning changes to speed up the supply side is a positive as is the challenging aspiration of 1.5 million homes.
 To deliver that growth and to provide confidence to the market there needs to be an acceptance that housing is a piece of national infrastructure which brings the requisite long- term commitment to funding and view on value creation.”